 Please contact us if you have ideas about topics for training.

-If you want to offer training, please provide details of your skills and experience using the attached form and send it to firstname.lastname@example.org.
+If you want to offer training, please provide details of your skills and experience using the attached form and e-mail it to: email@example.com.

 National Catholic Safeguarding Commission

 The National Catholic Safeguarding Commission (NCSC) is an independent body working within the framework of the Catholic Church in England and Wales.
 It is mandated by the Conference of Bishops and Conference of Religious Congregations and has accountability across Dioceses and Religious Congregations to ensure that standards are met and policies are implemented.

 Established in 2008 the NCSC sets the strategic direction of the Church’s safeguarding policy for children and vulnerable adults.
 It also monitors and audits the compliance of the Church with safeguarding procedures.
 The NCSC has sixteen members who bring together a wide range of knowledge, skill and expertise in safeguarding matters, and in state and canon law.
 For further details see www.catholicsafeguarding.org.uk

 The Commission has launched its E-learning programme